lingorX/HieraSeg/README.md

 [[`arXiv`](https://arxiv.org/abs/2203.14335)] [[`BibTeX`](#CitingHieraSeg)]

 ## Updates
+* An [Unofficial implementation](https://github.com/qhanghu/HSSN_pytorch) based on Pytorch has been released.
+Thanks to Beijing Institute of Technology!
 * This repo will release an official PaddlePaddle implementation for paper: Deep Hierarchical Semantic Segmentation.

 ## Abstract